open-sauced/docs/docs/contributing/introduction-to-contributing.md

 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for more examples.

 ## Pull Requests (PR)
+---

-**_We actively welcome your pull requests.
-However, you must link your work to an existing issue._**
+We actively welcome your pull requests.
+However, you must ensure that **you are assigned** to an existing issue before working on changes, and you need to **link your work to the issue** in your PR form.

+---

 1. Fork the repo and create your branch from the default branch.
 2. Name your branch to something descriptive of your work, i.e., `add-navbar` or `fix/broken-links`.